Dark matter halo as a source of regular black-hole geometries: Einasto profile

 For small $n$, the halo density decreases fast and the black-hole metric outside the horizon deviates from the Schwarzschild geometry only slightly, unless $h$ is sufficiently close to its extreme value (see Fig.~\ref{fig:smallnmetric}).
 Similar black-hole geometries have been recently obtained by introducing Gaussian nonlocality in the radial coordinate of the Schwarzschild metric \cite{Boos:2021kqe}.

 For large $n$ the Einasto density profile must be very dense and decays relatively slowly.
 Therefore, the black-hole metric is significantly different from the Schwarzschild geometry within the parametric range of $h$ providing the existence of the event horizon (see Fig.~\ref{fig:largenmetric}).
-As a result for larger $n$ the shadow radius and Lyapunov exponents generally differ more from their Schwarzschild values (see Fig.~\ref{fig:Einastoshadow}).
+As a result for larger $n$ the shadow radius and Lyapunov exponents generally differ more from their Schwarzschild values (see Fig.~\ref{fig:Einastoshadow}), which correspond to the limit $h\to0$.